 The city spread to Nakasero Hill where the administrative centre and the wealthiest residential area is.
 Nakasero is also the location of the most upscale hotels in the city including:

-Hotel There is also Tank Hill, where the water storage tanks that supply the city are located.
-Mulago Hill is the site of Mulago Hospital, the largest hospital in Uganda.
-The city is now rapidly expanding to include Makindye Hill and Konge Hill.
+There is also Tank Hill, where the water storage tanks that supply water to the entire city are located.
+Mulago Hill is the site for Mulago Hospital, the largest, referral hospital in Uganda.

 Makindye Division incorporating Kibuli, Tank Hill and Makindye now has over 300,000 residents.
 Medical provision in this part of town, being more recently developed, is limited.
 Hospitals include Kibuli Hospital, St. Francis Hospital Nsambya and the International Hospital Kampala (IHK).